 - Pilot (between 4 and 6 iterations, each iteration lasts for one week)

-- Deploy in production (between 2 and 4 weeks)
+- Production deployment (between 2 and 4 weeks)

-The phases can be tailored according to your needs but, in principle, we recommend that you respect them as much as possible.
+The phases can be tailored according to your needs but, in principle, we recommend you follow them as closely as possible.

-Let’s imagine that your data-driven decision-making project is very complex and requires many months of work to get to the final results.
+Let’s imagine your data-driven decision-making project is highly complex and requires many months of work to get to the final results.

-We suggest you reduce the initial scope to have a first deliverable in 2 or 3 months.
+We suggest you reduce the initial scope to give you a first deliverable in 2 or 3 months.

 This has two major advantages:

-- Focus your efforts on something usable immediately
+- You focus your efforts on something immediately usable

-- Build trust in all stakeholders, who see results coming from the very first days.
+- You build trust in all stakeholders, who see results from the outset.

-One of the advantages of Rulex is that it is extremely flexible and interactive thanks to its drag and drop functionality and eXplainable AI, so it can deliver value from the very first iterations.
+One of the advantages of Rulex is that it is extremely flexible and interactive thanks to its drag and drop functionality and eXplainable AI.
+As a result, it delivers value from the very first iterations.

-The following graph sums up the life cycle of every Rulex’s project: at an early stage the effort is small and the return in value is already greater than the investment.
+The graph below sums up the life cycle of every Rulex project: at an early stage, little effort is involved and the return in value is already greater than the investment.

 Over time, the management effort grows slowly, while the value of the solution grows exponentially.

-The scope phase is crucial for the success of any data-driven decision-making project.
+The scope phase is crucial to the success of any data-driven decision-making project.

-If you make a mistake in this phase, for instance, setting an incorrect goal or misunderstanding your data, the project can be seriously compromised.
+If you make a mistake in this phase, for instance, setting an incorrect goal or misunderstanding your data, the project might be seriously compromised.

 Typical activities during the assessment phase are:

-- Goal definition: you should define the goal in detail, identifying performance measures and expected KPIs
+- Goal definition: set out the goal in detail, identifying performance measures and expected KPIs

-- Data definition and audit: you should identify the available data, evaluating data quality and suitability for analysis
+- Data definition and audit: identify the available data, evaluating data quality and suitability for analysis

-- Deployment in production: you should plan how the new decision-flow will be deployed in production, e.g., how it will take part in the daily work routine and how it will interact with all the company processes
+- Deployment in production: plan how the new decision-flow will be deployed in production, e.g., how it will take place within the daily work routine and how it will interact with all company processes

-- Assessment: you should evaluate if objectives can be met or if some corrective actions should be taken
+- Assessment: evaluate whether objectives can be met or if corrective actions should be taken

-If the assessment is positive, project sponsors should sign-off so that you can go to the pilot phase.
+If the assessment is positive, project sponsors should sign-off so you can move to the pilot phase.

-In the pilot phase, the team should provide a proof of concept and clients should see the first results.
-With conventional methods, customers expect these steps to take several months, require a high number of data scientists’ billable hours, and deliver little or no directly actionable insights.
+In the pilot phase, the team should provide proof of concept, and clients should see the first results.
+With conventional methods, customers expect these steps to take several months, requiring a large number of billable hours from data scientists, and delivering little or no directly actionable insights.